RHMTT/ansible-webserver/README.md

 # ansible-apache

-Demo implementation of a role that gets tested using Molecule and Travis CI.
+Demo implementation of a role that gets tested using Molecule and Github Actions.

 **Warning**: This role is not intended for production use.
 This is intended only for educational purposes.